Ducks choose their nesting site

 Change the landscape

-Planting shrubs, tall grasses, or trees can break up the sightlines and make the balcony or terrace a less attractive nesting spot for ducks.
+Avoid planting shrubs, tall grasses, or trees that offer camouflage and make the balcony or terrace an attractive nesting spot for ducks – keep the area open and clear of hiding places.
 Scare devices such as eye-spot balloons, coloured flags, or garbage bags tied to sticks can be very effective if you set them up just before nesting season and move them around frequently.

 Be a nuisance